 - Your Terrorists Are Our Freedom Fighters: While the Krenim, Sphere Builders, and Terran Empire are more after world domination or personal revenge in their opposition to the Temporal Accords, which govern time travel and outlaw its use as a weapon, the Na'kuhl oppose the Accords and fight the treaty's backers because their homeworld pre-Accords suffered Apocalypse How at the hands of time travelers and the committee that wrote the Accords and decided which timeline was "correct" refused to let them fix this incursion (ostensibly because the Na'kuhl homeworld's destruction was one of the key events leading to the Accords' creation in the first place).
 The Player Character can express sympathy for this viewpoint, or not, when they time-travel to the signing of the Accords in the 28th century, then during subsequent missions the Na'kuhl launch various malicious temporal incursions (including attempting to assassinate the President of the Federation) in hopes of creating a timeline sans Accords or Temporal Defense Initiative.

-- More than Three Dimensions: Some novels imply that that the Tholians are capable of existing in more than just our time/space.
+- More than Three Dimensions: Some novels imply that that the Tholian Assembly exists in more than just our time/space due to the weakened dimensional barriers in their homeworld.

 - Only Sane Man: The Tholian delegate to the Temporal Accords signing ceremony can come off as this to players who dislike the story arc, since his government authored a rejected amendment to ban time travel entirely rather than trying to cherry-pick which temporal incursions are acceptable.